 You want to create a positive attitude around paid time off, and make it clear to employees that you care about their overall wellbeing.

-Doing so will build a more positive work environment, and a more resilient and successful business in the long term.
+If you choose to implement flexible PTO policy, and do it the right way, and you’ll build a more positive work environment, and a more resilient and successful business in the long term.

 Flamingo makes managing your team’s paid time off a breeze.